basbaer/AndroidStudioTemplates/2_biggerFeatures/RecyclerView/readme.txt

 	- always set for layout_width and layout_height the value "wrap_content" (otherwise later one entry will be as big as the whole screen)
 	- give the TextView an id

 Annotations:
 - it's not possible to create a RecyclerView in a 'delayed method' (e.g. in a method of a adapter) -> Error: no adapter attached; skipping layout

+-> if you want to set it up anyway, do it 'advanced style'